gardener-attic/component-cli/docs/reference/component-cli_oci_tags.md

 ```
       --allow-plain-http         allows the fallback to http if the oci registry does not support https
       --cc-config string         path to the local concourse config file
-  -h, --help                     help for copy
+  -h, --help                     help for tags
       --registry-config string   path to the dockerconfig.json with the oci registry authentication information
 ```